ellysh/l2bot/README.txt

 More information about this parameters is available in interface_conf_1.png and interface_conf_2.png illustrations in the 'images' directory.

-Specify or leave unchanged class spicific skills hotkeys in the files of 'tactics' directory.
-You can find these in the spoiler.au3, tank.au3 and warcrayer.au3 files.
+Specify or leave unchanged class spicific skills hotkeys in the files of 'run' directory.

 LAUNCHING
 ---------